Paris: Métropole du Grand Paris

 The new structure is administered by a Metropolitan Council of 210 members, not directly elected, but chosen by the councils of the member Communes.
-By 2020 its basic competencies will include urban planning, housing and protection of the environment.
-The first president of the metropolitan council, Patrick Ollier, a Republican and the mayor of the town of Rueil-Malmaison, was elected on 22 January 2016.
+By 2020, its basic competencies will include urban planning, housing, and protection of the environment.
+In January 2016, Patrick Ollier was elected the first president of the metropolitan council.
 Though the Metropole has a population of nearly seven million people and accounts for 25 percent of the GDP of France, it has a very small budget: just 65 million Euros, compared with eight billion Euros for the City of Paris.

 Regional government

-The Region of Île de France, including Paris and its surrounding communities, is governed by the Regional Council, which has its headquarters in the 7th arrondissement of Paris.
-It is composed of 209 members representing the different communes within the region.
-On 15 December 2015, a list of candidates of the Union of the Right, a coalition of centrist and right-wing parties, led by Valérie Pécresse, narrowly won the regional election, defeating a coalition of Socialists and ecologists.
+The Region of Île de France, including Paris and its surrounding communities, is governed by the Regional Council, composed of 209 members representing its different communes.
+In December 2015, a list of candidates of the Union of the Right, a coalition of centrist and right-wing parties, led by Valérie Pécresse, narrowly won the regional election, defeating a coalition of Socialists and ecologists.
 The Socialists had governed the region for seventeen years.
 The regional council has 121 members from the Union of the Right, 66 from the Union of the Left and 22 from the extreme right National Front.